 The deadline for nominations is October 21, 2019.
 Nominations, along with executive summaries, should be sent via e-mail to the Jackie Kirk Award Chair.Please note that self-nominations are welcome.

-The CIES International Travel Award (ITA) for Distinguished Service in Educational Reform was established in 2009 under the presidency of Gita Steiner-Khamsi—through an endowment from George Soros and the Open Society Institute (OSI)—and consolidated in 2012 under the presidency of Ratna Ghosh.
-The purpose of the ITA is to encourage distinguished researchers and practitioners from the Global South to participate in CIES conferences.
+The CIES International Travel Award (ITA) for Distinguished Service in Educational Reform was established in 2009 under the presidency of Gita Steiner-Khamsi—through an endowment from George Soros and the Open Society Institute (OSI)—and consolidated in 2012 under the presidency of Ratna Ghosh to encourage distinguished researchers and practitioners from the Global South to participate in CIES conferences.
+Launched at the 2009 annual conference, the endowment attempts to facilitate the participation of international education experts who serve in countries where international projects are implemented.

 Applicants must have submitted a paper presentation abstract through the conference proposal submission system and receive acceptance for inclusion in the upcoming conference program.
 Although applicants may also wish to apply for the UREAG (Under-represented Racial, Ethnic and Ability Groups) Committee Travel Awards, those selected to receive travel funding will be limited to only one CIES travel award.

-The deadline for applications is October 21, 2019.Click here to download the application form.
+The deadline for applications is December 9, 2020.Click here to download the application form.

 A complete application includes: